hypestv

 In the future, it might be able to:

-- Capture serial port output to another terminal window or file
+- Capture serial port output to a file

 - Inspect host state